Higgs Phases and Boundary Criticality: U(1) Bulk Phase Diagram: Limits, Symmetries and Monte Carlo

 \section{U(1) Bulk Phase Diagram: Limits, Symmetries and Monte Carlo}

 Here we provide a brief review of the bulk phase diagram of the 4D $U(1)$ Abelian-Higgs model, described by the action \cref{eq:fradkin_shenker_action_U1}, the Hamiltonian \cref{eq:Hamiltontian_AH}, and dual action \cref{eq:dualaction}, by considering the various limits and undertaking numerical Monte Carlo simulation in the action formulation.
 The phase diagram is sketched in \cref{fig:U1-AH-phase-diagram}, which conveniently summarizes the discussion that follows.
 In particular, it is well-known that there are only two distinct phases~\cite{fradkinPhaseDiagramsLattice1979}, the Coulomb phase and the Higgs-confined phase.
 According to \cref{eq:Z_electric_integer}, this is a theory of electric strings terminating on electric point charges.
 The dual magnetic description is in terms of magnetic strings terminating on magnetic point charges (vortices and monopoles of the Higgs and gauge fields, respectively).
-The basic structure of the phase diagram can be deduced by consider each of the four limits.
+The basic structure of the phase diagram can be deduced by consider each of the following four limits.

 \emph{Pure gauge limit} ($\kappa \ll 1$): In the limit $\kappa=0$ the gap of the electric point charges diverges, and the theory reduces to 4D $U(1)$ gauge theory.
 In this limit, the system has a global 1-form symmetry, $\cramped{A \to A + \lambda}$ with $\cramped{\diff\lambda=0}$, called electric symmetry.
-This symmetry yields corresponds to electric strings forming closed loops.
+This symmetry corresponds to electric strings forming closed loops, i.e. electric flux through closed surfaces is conserved.
 This theory has two phases, a confined phase at small $\beta$ (strong coupling), where the system is gapped and electric strings cost energy proportional to their length; and a deconfined phase at large $\beta$ (weak coupling), where the electric strings condense, the electric symmetry is spontaneously broken, and the system has a gapless photon excitation.
 Turning on a small $\kappa$ explicitly breaks the 1-form symmetry by introducing gapped electric point charges at which open electric strings end.
 Because the charges are strongly gapped, qualitatively speaking we expect the 1-form symmetry to re-emerge at low energies below the charge gap, thus allowing the deconfined phase to extend to finite $\kappa$.

 \emph{Frozen gauge limit} ($\beta \to \infty$): In this limit the gauge fields are completely trivialized by the constraint $\diff A = 0$, and equivalently the mass of the magnetic monopoles diverges.
 We can choose a gauge where $A=0$ and the action turns into that of a $4D$ XY model, whose dual description is a gas of vortex strings with Coulomb interactions.
 This theory has a 1-form symmetry corresponding to the closure of these magnetic strings and the corresponding absence of magnetic monopoles, called magnetic symmetry.
 From the XY model we deduce a gapless superfluid phase at large $\kappa$ and a gapped phase at small $\kappa$ separated by a second-order phase transition, but this description is not gauge-invariant.
 The gauge-invariant statement is that at small $\kappa$ the magnetic strings (disorder operators o the XY model) condense, spontaneously breaking the magnetic symmetry.
 For large but finite $\beta$ the magnetic monopoles explicitly break the magnetic symmetry, though one expects it to be effectively restored at low energies below the monopole gap.
 The result is that the magnetic symmetry is spontaneously broken in the gapless Coulomb phase, while the superfluid at large $\kappa$ is gapped out by the Higgs mechanism.